Ngā tāware me te hara tāware

 What are online scams?

 Online scams are when someone tries to trick you into giving away your personal details, financial details, or money over the internet.
-A scam becomes fraud when a scammer gets your personal or financial details and uses them for their own gain, or receives money from you under false pretences.
+A scam becomes when a scammer gets your personal or financial details and uses them for their own gain, or receives money from you under false pretences.
 Fraud is a criminal offence.

 How it works